timm/tested/docs/onData.md

 - When that data arrives, it is either
   -the first row (with the column names) [5]
   - or it is all other other rows of data.
 [6]
+- When we work with data, we can either share the same ROWs [7] (e.g. if we are recursively cluster the same data) or make new rows each time [8].

 ```lua